 CPS Cases/Child Abuse Allegations High-Quality Representation You Can Rely On

-Attorneys Protecting Families throughout Missouri
+Dedicated Attorneys Serving Families Across Missouri

 Child Protective Services is a governmental department that oversees the protection and safety of children throughout the state.
 CPS is the organization called in if someone such as a teacher, family member, or physician suspects a member of the household is abusing a child.
 Unfortunately, no system of government is entirely without fault, and CPS may be called in based on false reports or even out of spite.